 It is essential that development occur only when adequate municipal or public facilities and services are available or will be available concurrent with development.
 For developments occurring on roads that are not identified within the 2 year budgetary process for improvement, developers will be responsible for ensuring safe and efficient vehicle travel.
-The TIS provided by the developer and accepted by the City is required in order to make a final adequacy determination.
+The traffic impact study to be provided by the developer and accepted by the City shall be required in order to make a final adequacy determination.